0 of 0

 I've now made Ultra+ for a few games (Hogwarts Legacy, Jedi Survivor, and another secret one I'm definitely not working on).

 Initially Ultra+ was to fix stutters and texture loading problems.
-After that I realised cut scenes looked so much better than the game itself, so I started pushing the in-game quality harder too.
+After that I realized cut scenes looked so much better than the game itself, so I started pushing the in-game quality harder too.
 My third goal is "everyone can enjoy the game."

 So that's what Ultra+ mods are...
 Finding and removing underlying reasons a game's engine hitches, and forcing graphics higher if it's not too costly to do so.